nuts-foundation/nuts-workshops/auth&consent/README.md

 ## Nuts Auth server

+The second executable that has to be started is the nuts-auth server.
+This is temporary, it'll be enclosed in the nuts executable at a later stage.
+Start by cloning the github repo https://github.com/nuts-foundation/nuts-auth.
 The Nuts auth server has an embedded Irma Go Server.
-To make sure your phone can find this server, you'll need to start ngrok and point it to the server:
+To make sure your phone can find this server, you'll need to start ngrok first and point it to the (future) server:

 ```Shell
 ngrok http 3000